 The school uses a variety of teaching and learning styles in mathematics.
 Our principal aim is to develop children's knowledge, skills and understanding.
-During our daily lessons, we encourage children to ask as well as answer mathematical questions.
-They have the opportunity to use a wide range of resources, such as number lines, number squares, digit cards, base 10 and counters to support their learning.
+During our daily lessons, we encouragechildren to ask as well as answer mathematical questions.
+They have the opportunity to use a wide range of resources, such as number lines, number squares, digit cards and small apparatusto support their work.
 ICT is used in mathematics lessons for modelling ideas and methods.
 Wherever possible, we encourage the children to apply their learning to everyday situations.

 In all classes, children have a wide range of mathematical abilities.
-We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this through a range of strategies - in some lessons through adapted group work and in other lessons by organising the children to work in pairs on open-ended problems or games.
-We use classroom assistants to support some children, and to ensure that work is matched to the needs of individuals.
+We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task tothe ability of the child.
+We achieve this through a range of strategies - in some lessons through differentiated group work and in other lessons by organising the children to work in pairs on open-ended problems or games.
+We use classroom assistants to support some children, and toensure that work is matched to the needs of individuals.